 Toyama is a city located in the Hokuriku region of Japan on the coast of the Sea of Japan.
 It is known for its beautiful natural surroundings, with the Northern Alps to the north and the Tateyama mountain range to the south.
 Toyama is also home to the Toyama Bay, which is famous for its firefly squid that can be viewed in the bay during the winter months.
 In addition to its natural beauty and cultural history, Toyama is also known for its delicious food.
 Some local specialties include Toyama black ramen, a type of noodle dish made with a rich and flavorful soy-based broth, and Toyama's famous crab dishes, made with locally caught snow crabs.
 There are also many other delicious local dishes to try, including Toyama's sake, which has a long history of production in the region.
+In addition to its natural beauty, Toyama is also a city with a rich cultural history.
+It was an important center for industry and trade during the Edo period and has played a significant role in the development of modern Japan.
+Today, Toyama is a hub for research and innovation, with a number of universities and research institutions located in the city.

 Getting to Toyama